musarratr/anomaly_detection_and_forecasting_solution/README.md

-# Cefalo Oxygen Anomaly & Forecasting
+# Oxygen Anomaly & Forecasting

 End-to-end anomaly detection and forecasting solution for minute-level dissolved oxygen readings across multiple aqua systems/customers, built for the **Cefalo Lead Data Scientist assignment**.
 The goal is to: